Last Updated on

 Generic, Unpersonalized Messaging

 "Dear customer, you left items in your cart, please complete your purchase."
-Such bland messages miss the opportunity to grab attention and show relevance.
+Bland messages miss the opportunity to grab attention and show relevance.

 Even better, include a thumbnail image of the product in the push, seeing the item often triggers the desire to own it.
 You can also personalize based on user behavior (e.g., "Still thinking it over?
 2 out of 5 of your items are almost sold out!") if stock is low.